sudoersllc/opsbox-docs/docs/core/plugins/available_plugins.md

 ---

 ## IAMProvider
+To install with pip, run `pip install opsbox-iam-provider`.
+To install with UV, run `uv add opsbox-iam-provider`

 ### Overview
 The IAMProvider plugin collects data related to AWS IAM, including information about users, groups, and roles, to help manage access and permissions effectively.